What Is CRM? A Complete Guide to Customer Relationship Management

 8. CRM vs. Social CRM

-9. Conclusion: The Role of CRM in Businesses
+9. Conclusion: The Role of CRM in Modern Businesses

-If your organization is evaluating CRM systems or considering deeper integration of sales, marketing, and customer interaction data, feel free to contact us.
-Our consulting team can assist you with requirements assessment, system evaluation, and implementation strategy—helping reduce trial-and-error risks and build a scalable CRM foundation.
+If your organization is evaluating CRM systems or looking to further integrate sales, marketing, and customer interaction data, we recommend starting from your actual processes and business objectives—not just system features.
+Our consulting team can assist with requirements analysis, architecture planning, and implementation strategy to build a scalable CRM and Social CRM foundation.